score-json/nlohmann_json/TSF/trustable/assertions/TA-RELEASES_CONTEXT.md

-As a result, we gain increased confidence that the toolchain behaves correctly during version upgrades: unintended changes to the project are avoided, intended fixes produce the expected effects, and the constructed output of XYZ shows the correct behavioural changes, verified and validated with test results according to TT-RESULTS analysis.
+As a result, we gain increased confidence that the toolchain behaves correctly during version upgrades: unintended changes to the project are avoided, intended fixes produce the expected effects, and the constructed output of nlohmann/json shows the correct behavioural changes, verified and validated with test results according to TT-RESULTS analysis.